-The number and the size of the photographs can be adapted to specific curatorial projects and the structure of the venue
+* The number the photographs can be adapted to specific curatorial projects and the structure of the venue

 Douglas Kirkland is a legendary on-set photographer: he has captured scenes from Hollywood blockbusters to independent productions.
 Canadian born, he started working as Irvig Penn’s assistant.
 In 1958 he became staff photographer at Look Magazine.
 In 1961 he took the iconic photographs of Marilyn Monroe lying in bed, dressed in nothing but the finest silk sheets.
 Since then Kirkland has documented over 170 international film sets.He got in close contact with the most famous celebrities of the last 60 years, allowing them to be themselves, showing the way they want to be seen, even when they were vulnerable and accessible.
 Douglas Kirkland was on the main sets when the most renowned sequences of the films that stuck forever in our memories were shot.
 From this privileged point of view he has been able to capture the heroes of the silver screen from the past 50 years.